Demonstrating “high potential for success in the major”

 - Improving overall grades and solid journalism grades.
 The committee can forgive a lower GPA if they were a result of the wrong major choice or a one-time emergency situation.
 However, they will want to see that you’ve made adjustments and moved “onward and upward.”
 The committee will also want to see solid journalism grades.
 A student who earns a C in J350 Principles of Public Relations, for example, will face an uphill battle trying to convince the committee that he/she will be successful as a PR major.

 - Other materials.
 This is optional and might include documentation of a learning disability, a resume, etc. Students submitting a petition for the PR major are highly recommended to include a resume.
+These materials must be submitted as a .pdf.

 - Do your research.
 Understand the major/career field you want to pursue.
 Demonstrate a proactive orientation to the field and the work ahead of you.